Discrete Morse Functions and Watersheds: Morse stacks and watersheds

-By Theorem \ref{th:water1}, the Morse watershed may be obtained by the algorithm {\bf { WatershedCollapse}$(F,M)$}.
-In this case we have a greedy procedure since the result~$W$ does not depend on the choice of the free pair of $H$ that is made at each iteration.
+By Theorem \ref{th:water1}, the Morse watershed may be obtained by the algorithm \ref{alg:WatershedCollapseAlgo}.
+In this case, we have a greedy procedure, since the result~$W$ does not depend on the choice of the free pair of $H$ that is made at each iteration.

 In fact, since $F$ is a Morse stack, we can simplify this procedure.
-The algorithm {\bf { MorseWatershed}$(F,M)$} (Fig.~\ref{fig:MorseWatershedAlgo}) extracts the Morse watershed $W$ of a Morse stack $F$ on $M \in \bb{M}_d$.
-Also, it gives the catchment basin $B$ of each minimum of $F$.
+The algorithm \ref{alg:MorseWatershedAlgo} extracts the Morse watershed $W$ of a Morse stack $F$ on $M \in \bb{M}_d$.
+Also, it provides the catchment basin $B$ of each minimum of $F$.